 The foundation is guided by Sokoun Chanpreda’s philosophy of Open Doors, Open Hearts, and aims to improve the livelihoods of the local people through the three core areas of education, healthcare and direct assistance.

 For the first four years, the focus was on hospitality and culinary training for local youth.
-In 2008 the foundation started engaging in community development programs to help rural families by building water wells, houses, toilets for people who needed it.
+In 2008 the foundation started engaging in community development programs to help rural families by building water wells, houses, and toilets for people who needed it.

 Since 2004, more than 229 students have graduated from the Shinta Mani School of Hospitality and still enjoy employment in the immediate township and local countryside.